A Prototype for Compositional Probabilistic Infectious Disease Modelling

 The generated Turing models serve dual purposes: simulation by sampling from prior distributions, or inference by conditioning on observed data and applying Turing’s suite of algorithms including gradient-based methods like the No U-Turn Sampler (NUTS) [29].
 These are standard Turing models with no special constraints beyond those imposed by the Turing.jl framework itself, supporting all DynamicPPL.jl operations such as parameter fixing, model conditioning, and posterior predictive sampling.
 Generated components can be used directly as standalone models or nested within other Turing models using the @submodel macro, enabling incremental adoption where only parts of a model use the compositional framework whilst other parts use custom Turing.jl.

 Many computational components are backend-agnostic, containing no probabilistic programming constructs and therefore portable to other frameworks.
 For example, we use a common pattern, accumulate_scan, which builds on the base accumulate function to model iterative temporal processes through step functions.
-These step functions are structs built on the AbstractAccumulationStep interface that implement a callable defining the single-step update rule.
+These step functions are structs built on the AbstractAccumulationStep interface that implement a callable (a struct that can be invoked like a function) defining the single-step update rule.
 Mathematical utilities such as functions for converting between reproduction numbers and growth rates, discretising continuous delay distributions, and reparameterising observation error models are similarly backend-agnostic.
 This separation enables a package extension pattern where standard Julia packages provide domain-specific functionality whilst the compositional layer is added as an optional extension, allowing users to adopt the framework incrementally without requiring their entire workflow to commit to the compositional approach.

-Returning to our example from the DSL section, the autoregressive process can be mapped from its high-level representation to a Turing model using the generate_latent function and multiple dispatch, which generates the following Turing.jl:
+Returning to our example from the DSL section, the autoregressive process can be mapped from its high-level representation to a Turing model using the generate_latent function and multiple dispatch, which generates the following Turing.jl model:

 @model function EpiAwareBase.generate_latent(latent_model::AR, n)